 For patients with knee osteoarthritis, research found that doctors are more likely to recommend a total knee replacement for male patients than for female patients.

-What do American patients think about gender bias?
+What do people think about gender bias in medicine?

 In April 2019, NBC’s TODAY in conjunction with Survey Monkey, asked US adults to discover if people experienced discrimination in a doctor’s office.
 The results from the 3,891 respondents indicate a widespread problem.
 Here are the questions and associated answers: